ilie1988/italo-network/android/readme.md

-# lokinet android
+# italonet android

-this directory contains basic stuff for lokinet on android.
+this directory contains basic stuff for italonet on android.

 ## Prerequsites